TeslaRC/Onboard-Controller/README.md

 - `arduino/arduino.ino`: Arduino code to control the ESC and steering servo based on received throttle values.

 ## Getting Started

+## Compatible Boards

+This project is compatible with a variety of ARM-based boards running Ubuntu, including but not limited to:
+- Jetson Nano
+- Raspberry Pi (various models)
+- Orange Pi

+These boards was tested and can effectively encode and send video from the onboard camera, providing a seamless FPV experience for your RC car.
+You can use every other board that can encode and send video.

 ### Hardware Setup